groupultra/sdk-public/readme.md

 Make sure you are at least at Python 3.10 with `python --version`.
 If not, install it from [Python.org](https://www.python.org/downloads/).
 Also make sure `pip` is isntalled.

-Install with `pip install moobius`
+Install with `pip install moobius --upgrade`

 Note: It may be "python3" and "pip3" instead of "python" and "pip" if you are not aliasing "python" to python3.